commonpike/fairpost/docs/LinkedIn.md

 ## More user settings

- - `FAIRPOST_LINKEDIN_PLUGIN_SETTINGS` - a json object describing / overwriting the plugins used to prepare posts
+ - `LINKEDIN_PLUGIN_SETTINGS` - a json object describing / overwriting the plugins used to prepare posts

 # Limitations